RustyNova016/cargo-berger/docs/src/reference/rust.md

 ## CI

+Please note that not being on by default doesn't mean "not recommended"!
+Most of them requires additional binaries, which means extra attention

 | Name      | Required | Format | Default | Description                                                  |
 | --------- | -------- | ------ | ------- | ------------------------------------------------------------ |